mongodb/terraform-provider-mongodbatlas/examples/federated-database-query-limit/README.md

 **3\.
 Execute the Terraform apply.**

 Now execute the plan to provision the Federated settings resources.
+The `terraform apply` command performs a plan just like terraform plan does, but then actually carries out the planned changes to each resource using the relevant infrastructure provider's API.
+It asks for confirmation from the user before making any changes, unless it was explicitly told to skip approval.

 ``` bash
 $ terraform apply